JustinHeaton/Lane-And-Vehicle-Detection/README.md

 ##### Run:

 The script `main.py` takes 3 arguments: MODE, INPUT, OUTPUT.
- - MODE can be "image" or "video" depending on whether you want to process an image or a video.
+ - MODE can be `image` or `video` depending on whether you want to process a single image or a video.
  - INPUT should be the name of the input image or video you wish to process.
  - OUTPUT should be the name of the output image or video you wish to write (images should be .png)